Funding & Financing Resources

 - Ontario Disability & Support Program (ODSP) If you have a disability and need help with your living expenses, you may be eligible

 Financing is also available

-Canadian Silver Cross locations also offer financing on select equipment, making it easier to pay over time.
+Silver Cross locations also offer financing on select equipment, making it easier to pay over time.
 We are able to offer instant approvals in-store with a fast and easy application process.
+For example, pay for your stairlift in equal payments over 12 months.
 We would be happy to show you our program details.